mattpolzin/JSONAPI/README.md

 ### Meta-Attributes
 This advanced feature may not ever be useful, but if you find yourself in the situation of dealing with an API that does not 100% follow the **SPEC** then you might find meta-attributes are just the thing to make your entities more natural to work with.

 Suppose, for example, you are presented with the unfortunate situation where a piece of information you need is only available as part of the `Id` of an entity.
 Perhaps a user's `Id` is formatted "{integer}-{createdAt}" where "createdAt" is the unix timestamp when the user account was created.
 The following `UserDescription` will expose what you need as an attribute.
-Realistically, this code is still terrible for its error handling.
+Realistically, the following example code is still terrible for its error handling.
 Using a `Result` type and/or invariants would clean things up substantially.

 ```swift
 enum UserDescription: EntityDescription {